Creative Jobs: What Graphic Designers Do

 What Skills Are Needed to Reach Success in Graphic Design?

-Requirements to the specialists in graphic design often include the following:
+Requirements for specialists in graphic design often include the following:

-• technical artistic skills and preferably qualification in some sort of visual art
+- technical artistic skills, and preferably a qualification in some sort of visual art

-• ability to learn and self-improve all the time as the sphere is extremely dynamic and diverse, etc.
+- ability to learn and self-improve constantly, as the sphere is extremely dynamic and diverse, etc.

 So, if you want to build your career in this sphere, it could be helpful to think about which of the mentioned positions you feel strong in and which ones need to be improved.
 As well, nowadays it’s vital to be quite flexible in applying diverse design tools like Photoshop, Illustrator, etc. So, practice and training are needed all the time to get prepared for modern design tasks.

-Coming from the side of knowledge, it would be very useful to get some knowledge about color theory, psychology, strategies and design flow for branding and marketing, negotiation skills, basics of business and sales, and other stuff that gets designer closer to clients and final users.
+From the perspective of knowledge, it would be very useful to gain knowledge of color theory, psychology, strategies, design flow for branding and marketing, negotiation skills, basics of business and sales, and other topics that bring designers closer to clients and final users.
 In addition, it gives a broader outlook and makes the process of sharing creative ideas more natural and productive.

 The creative process for App Shack logo design